 We, of course, had to get a big boy bed and went with one from IKEA (I can’t find it online anymore, but these are similar to what we have).
 We also added some under bed storage from IKEA.
 They’ve updated their products since we purchased ours, but these look to be the updated version.
 I like to make sure that everything has a home, so we also got a storage box to place at the end of Little Brother’s bed.
 Again, IKEA updated their products since we purchased our storage box, but I think this one is the same size.

-Transportation Bedroom Step 2:
+Step 2: Wall Decals

 I’m all for painting, but wall decals are a lot faster!
 They’re a great way to decorate and these ones bring so much color to the room!
 There are a lot of options online and many are not too pricey.